bfreuden/helix-tutorial/README.md

 bash
 kill "$(ps -ef | grep java | grep HelixControllerMain | awk -F ' ' '{print $2}')"
 ```
-Then nothing wrong will happen (as long as nothing wrong happens to your participants).
+You can do that.
+Nothing wrong will happen (as long as nothing wrong happens to your participants in the meantime).
 In fact the external view is still OK:
 ```
 ExternalView for myDB: